 Pre-marital counseling is required for any couple wishing to be married in the Central Christian Church Facility.
 The Officiating Minister does not necessarily need to provide this, but a signed document from whomever is the counselor, explaining that sessions are either finished or continuing, will need to be presented to the Central Christian Church Office prior to the Wedding Ceremony.
-The Central Christian Church Pastor is also available to provide Pre-Marital Counseling, and (whether providing Pre-Marital Counseling or not, will need to meet with the couple at least twice prior to the ceremony to discuss details with them.
+The Central Christian Church Pastor is also available to provide Pre-Marital Counseling, and (whether providing Pre-Marital Counseling or not) will need to meet with the couple at least once prior to the ceremony to discuss details with them.

 THE WEDDING REHEARSAL & CEREMONY

 THE OFFICIANT – The Presiding Minister is responsible for all components of the service.

 MUSIC – According to Central Christian Church policy, the Pianist/Organist of Central Christian Church coordinates all music for weddings using musicians.
 It is also Church policy that all music played, after the entrance of the Bride, should be appropriate for a Wedding Worship Service in a Church Sanctuary, and “live” (no recorded music trax or accompaniment trax).
 This policy does leave room for secular/sentimental music in the Pre-Ceremony time/seating of the guests and parents, and also following the Recessional of the Wedding Party.
 The term “appropriate” is broad and takes on a variety of styles and contexts.